opensearch-project/documentation-website/_migrations/migration-phases/backfill.md

 ### Stopping the migration

 Backfill requires manually stopping the fleet.
 Once all the data has been migrated, you can shut down the fleet and all its workers using the following command:
+Backfill requires manually stopping the fleet.
+Once all the data has been migrated, you can shut down the fleet and all its workers using the following command:
 ```shell
 console backfill stop
 ```